Koreans in Malaysia

-Koreans in Malaysia numbered 12,690 individuals As of 2023, making them the 22nd-largest community of overseas Koreans, and the 5th-largest in Southeast Asia.
+Koreans in Malaysia numbered 13,152 individuals As of 2023, making them the 22nd-largest community of overseas Koreans, and the 6th-largest in Southeast Asia.

 Migration history

 The history of Koreans in Malaysia goes back almost half a century; Malaysia and South Korea established diplomatic relations in 1960, and in the following decade, when Malaysia faced a shortage of doctors, a number of foreign doctors, including Koreans and Filipinos, were authorised to practise in Malaysia.
 Some construction workers, pilots, and sailors were also sent to the country.

 Demography and distribution

 The Korean community in Malaysia consist mostly of migrants working in South Korean companies, as well as an increasing number of international students.
 The number of retirees coming under the Malaysia My Second Home immigration programme has also been increasing.
-Most Korean residents are concentrated in Kuala Lumpur and Selangor, especially in Ampang, where a Koreatown is beginning to sprout.
+Most Korean residents are concentrated in Penang, Kuala Lumpur and Selangor, especially in Ampang, where a Koreatown is beginning to sprout.
 The popularity of Korean dramas in Malaysia has meant an increasingly friendly reception for Korean migrants by local people.
 Real estate investment is another factor drawing Koreans to migrate to Malaysia, due to the taxes imposed on people who own more than two properties in Korea; Malaysia is the second most popular market for overseas real estate investment by Koreans, after the United States.

 Around 200,000 South Korean tourists came to Malaysia in 2006; Kota Kinabalu was their most popular destination.
 About 1,800 to 2,000 Koreans reside in Sabah, most of them in Kota Kinabalu.
 Sabah Oil and Gas Terminal project in Kimanis, Papar has brought South Korean employees of Samsung Engineering to work and live there until the terminal completion in December 2013.

 There were also some North Koreans working in Sarawak in the mine industry.
 This was revealed after a tragedy that killed one and injuring seven others North Koreans in 2014.
-By September 2017, the state Immigration Department has confirmed there is no more North Koreans working in Sarawak with the coal mine also had stopped their operation.
+By September 2017, the state Immigration Department has confirmed there are no more North Koreans working in Sarawak with the coal mine also had stopped their operation.